A body that is balanced and aligned is in better health.

 Increased awareness of the sensory feedback from the body regarding its position i the basis of conscious proprioception.
 By focusing on how we use the main muscles of movement, centered around Base-Line we can develop this connection between body and mind, sensing and correct our posture to reduce the stress and tensions (pain) on our body.
 Feel how to heal.
 Work through physical restrictions, regain our natural range of movement, release the tensions and improve our sense of well-being.

 The body is aligned when all midline anatomy can be arranged on the straight line of the median plane.

 The body is balanced when left and right sides in equilibrium either side of the median plane.

 I believe that many of the chronic pain symptoms and syndromes currently classified as idiopathic are due to the adaptations of the body when the main muscles of movement are not adequately functioning.
-Stresses on other muscles and restrictions that form in the connective tissue system can cause varied and widespread painful symptoms.
+Stresses on other muscles - myalgia of imbalance - and restrictions that form in the connective tissue system can cause physical tension resulting in varied and widespread painful symptoms.